chrisv/udev-key-remap/README.md

 ## Modifier keys?

-If you need more fine-grained control, or need adjustment of modifier keys, or even different behaviour per application, you can use [xremap](https://github.com/xremap/xremap).
+If you need more fine-grained control, or need adjustment of modifier keys, or even different behaviour per application, you can use [xremap](https://github.com/xremap/xremap) or [kanata](https://github.com/jtroo/kanata), for which a sample implementation (for linux) can be found in the `kanata/` directory of this repo.
 It's a bit more involved, but it's also more powerful.

 ## Windows?